-If someone says “you can lead a horse to water, but you can’t make it drink,” it means that you can provide someone with a golden opportunity, making it easy for them to do something, but you can’t force them to take it if they don’t want to.
+The phrase “you can lead a horse to water, but you can’t make it drink” is a proverb that means you can provide someone with a great opportunity, but you can’t force them to take it if they don’t want to.

 “Well,” said his father, “you can lead a horse to water, but you can’t make it drink.”

-This expression (or at least, the idea of it) is said to go back to at least the 12th century.
+Anyways, what is known about this proverb’s origin?
+Well, this phrase (or at least, the idea of it) is said to go back to the 12th century.
 It was written in a book called Old English Homilies, 1175:

 “Hwa is thet mei thet hors wettrien the him-self nule drinken?